Colgate takes on Lafayette in Patriot League Championship game

 Lafayette Leopards (11-22, 7-11 Patriot League) at Colgate Raiders (25-8, 17-1 Patriot League)

 The Leopards are 7-11 against Patriot League teams.
-Lafayette allows 65.2 points to opponents while being outscored by 2.8 points per game.
+Lafayette is 1-0 when it turns the ball over less than its opponents and averages 10.9 turnovers per game.

-TOP PERFORMERS: Richardson is shooting 45.0% and averaging 13.8 points for the Raiders.
-Oliver Lynch-Daniels is averaging 2.6 made 3-pointers over the last 10 games for Colgate.
+TOP PERFORMERS: Tucker Richardson is shooting 45.0% and averaging 13.8 points for the Raiders.
+Records is averaging 14.2 points over the last 10 games for Colgate.

-Leo O’Boyle is averaging 11.7 points for the Leopards.
-CJ Fulton is averaging 1.6 made 3-pointers over the last 10 games for Lafayette.
+CJ Fulton is averaging 10.4 points, 5.1 rebounds, five assists and two steals for the Leopards.
+Josh Rivera is averaging 14.2 points and 6.2 rebounds over the past 10 games for Lafayette.

 LAST 10 GAMES: Raiders: 9-1, averaging 80.2 points, 33.2 rebounds, 20.8 assists, 7.6 steals and 2.6 blocks per game while shooting 52.5% from the field.
 Their opponents have averaged 66.8 points per game.